 Many cats become very stressed with the change in schedule and visitors the holidays bring to the home.
 Make one room in your home a “safe room” for your cat.

-Keep the door closed and be sure guests know not to open the door, consider posting a sign on the door to keep visitors away.
+Keep the door closed and be sure guests know not to open the door.
+Post a sign on the door to keep visitors away.
 Be sure to have water and a litter box in the room, along with a few of your cat’s favorite toys to make him feel at home.
 To add some extra Thanksgiving fun, present him with some Thanksgiving themed toys.
 Also consider some soothing music to help your cat relax, and help mask the holiday noise.

 Feed Cats Their Meal First

-It may be tempting to give your cat tastes of your meal, but many ingredients like butter and onions can make them very ill.
+It may be tempting to give your cat tastes of your meal.
+Many ingredients like butter and onions, though, can make them very ill.
 So your cat can enjoy Thanksgiving too, set aside a few small pieces of plain white meat turkey (no skin, no dressing or gravy) and a small amount of giblet.
-He might also enjoy a spoonful of plain pumpkin as a dessert!
+He might also enjoy a spoonful of plain pumpkin (no pumpkin pie filling) as a dessert!

 Take Time To Check On Your Cat